Labradoodle vs. Goldendoodle: What’s the Difference?

 Diet can play a role as well, especially for bigger dogs.
 You must choose a puppy food that is suitable for the dog’s size.
 More giant puppies need more nutrition than smaller puppies, so be sure that the puppy food you choose is designed to handle larger dogs.

 This mixed breed can have a few types of fur.
 They may have fur like a Poodle or fur like a Labrador Retriever.
-In all likelihood, they will probably look like something in-between.
+In all likelihood, they will probably look like something in between.
 How you groom them depends on their fur type.
 Some may need to make regular visits to the groomers for a trim, while others may need to be brushed to control the shedding.

 Goldendoodle

 The Goldendoodle is a mix between a Golden Retriever and a Poodle.
 Since these dogs share one parent with the Labradoodle, they can be quite similar.
-Once again, their size can vary quite a bit depending on the size of Poodle.
+Once again, their size can vary quite a bit depending on the size of the Poodle.
 If a miniature Poodle is used, they may be as small as 20 pounds.
 Larger, Standard Poodles may have puppies that weigh upwards of 80 pounds.

 Be sure to ask about the size Poodle used to produce the puppies to ensure you know what size puppy to expect.
 As you might imagine, the size won’t always line up precisely since the Golden Retriever’s genes are involved as well.